 The other two groups should recommence their shouting too, moving in circles.
 Get some of the disciples to tell Bartimaeus to shut up.
 But Bartimaeus responds by shouting even louder and not giving up!

-6. Halt the action and the noise and make a way through the circles for Jesus to meet Bartimaeus.
+6 Halt the action and the noise and make a way through everybody for an imaginaryJesus to meet Bartimaeus.
 He has heard Bartimaeus and asks him what he wants him to do.